 Some people think the insensitive, back-and-forth remarks at the beginning stage are relatively harmless–you only need to slow down when it gets too heated during the middle of an argument.

 Whether their claims are accurate or not, let’s see if we can work with these first 3 minutes.
-Imagine you just said something hurtful, and the other person responded immediately with something hurtful.
-Timer set.
-Go.
+Imagine you just said something hurtful, and the other person retaliated immediately with a harsher remark.

 What not to do:

 - Large-scale, vague accusations.
 Stay away from over-arching flaws about a person’s character.
 Instead, pinpoint the specific behavior or attitude that hurts you.
 Example: Instead of: “You are such a lazy person!”
 Try: “Dude, it really helps when you pitch in, and it makes things a lot harder for me when you don’t.“